sumnerevans/sumnerevans.com/content/pages/about.rst

 Hello, welcome to my website!
 I am so glad you stopped by to check it out!

 Let me introduce myself.
-My name is Sumner, I am 20 years old and live in Denver, Colorado.
-I am a Graduate Student in Computer Science at Colorado School of Mines.
-I graduated with my undergraduate degree in Computer Science in May 2018.
+My name is Sumner, I am 21 years old and live in Denver, Colorado.
+I am a Graduate Student in Computer Science at Colorado School of Mines and will graduate in May.
+I graduated with my undergraduate degree in Computer Science from Mines in May 2018.
 I have accepted a job at The Trade Desk and will be starting there in June of this year.

 Computers are my passion.
 I really enjoy programming and the computer science courses I've taken so far at Mines have been very interesting.
 I have a list of